pivotal/docs-tap/tap-gui/tls/enable-tls-existing-cert.hbs.md

 # Configuring a TLS certificate by using an existing certificate

-This topic describes how to use the certificate information from your external certificate authority to encrypt inbound traffic to Tanzu Application Platform GUI.
+This topic tells you how to use the certificate information from your external certificate authority to encrypt inbound traffic to Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="prereqs"></a> Prerequisites